 - Scholarships are available.
-Please email me directly in inquire.
+Please email me directly to inquire.

 - Covered by Microsoft EAP benefits

-Dates: The first weekend of every month!
+Dates: The first weekend of every month (except for September)!
 See form below for specific dates.

 Couples Workshop: Saturday 9 am - 4 pm, and Sunday, 9 am - 4 pm, with an hour on your own for lunch, both days.